miracle-git/react/README.md

 # react
-including all the vue projects base on m2
+including all the react projects base on m2